R3bzya/action-wrapper/README.md

 php artisan make:action FooAction
 ```

-You can use the option `-d` to create DTO.
+You can use the option `-d` to create a DTO.

 ```shell
 php artisan make:action FooAction -d